 Ensuring that academic success is available to all our students remains a challenge for our region.
-The longer this remains unchecked, our future as a strong regional economy remains at risk.
 Locally, students experience unacceptable disparities in access to educational opportunity whether during school or after.
 This is especially true among young men within African American and Latino/Hispanic communities.
-By Preparing Students to Succeed in the New Economy, the Foundation is taking a thoughtful, intentional approach in addressing this issue to provide equitable access to a quality education for all.
+By Preparing Students to Succeed in the New Economy, we are taking a thoughtful, intentional approach in addressing this issue to provide equitable access to a quality education for all.

 Through this initiative's Capital Area Promise Scholars program, we work with highly effective nonprofits to increase the number of local young people attending – and graduating from – four-year colleges.

-To address those realities, we have partnered with nonprofits through our Capital Area Scholars Program to work with “forgotten middle” youth in high-need areas, preparing them for college attainment and completion, and improving their access to federal and state financial aid and scholarships.
-Additionally, with support from College Futures Foundation, we have begun granting strategic, need-based scholarships that comprehensively support college success to our Scholars – all part of our effort to improve educational outcomes for underserved students.
+To address those realities, our Capital Area Scholars Program aims to prepare area youth from backgrounds that are historically underrepresented in college for higher education.
+We partner with local nonprofits to provide important college-readiness training and improve each Scholar's access to federal and state financial aid and scholarships.
+Additionally, we grant strategic, need-based scholarships that comprehensively support college success to our Scholars — all part of our effort to improve educational outcomes for underserved students.

 At our annual Summer Institute for Capital Area Promise Scholars, local high school students develop skills to get to – and through – college.